linnminhtet23/rebellion_final_project/README.md

 ### Plat Zay is the name of my Website.A plant ecommerce for minimalist.

+First of all:\
+Please use live server extension from Vscode\

 Predefined data are:\
 email: linn@gmail.com\
 password: john123\